What Are Family Summer Camps?

 There are always extra fees to watch out for -- and camping is no exception.
 Upgraded accommodations, special activities and some childcare programs might require additional costs.

 YMCA camps, which have popped up in destinations across the country, are remarkably affordable.
-Honolulu's YMCA runs Camp Erdman in Oahu, which offers a weekend family camp that includes meals, accommodations and activities.
+Honolulu's YMCA runs Camp Erdman in Oahu, which offers various weekend family camps that includes meals, accommodations and activities.
 Note: There are limited cabins available so register as soon as possible before your next family camping trip.
 All cabins have electricity, bunk beds and bathrooms with showers.
-Cabin rates start from $1,200 for the weekend and include six great meals, evening snacks and various camp activities.
-Ages 3 and under stay free.
-Or, if you're looking to save a buck or two, shared cabin rates start from $140 per person and tent rates start from $110 per person for the weekend.

 Is There a Campground Near Me?

 Yes!
-If you live in the continental United States, there's most likely a campground within a day's drive.
+If you live in the continental United States, there's most likely a campground within a day's drive of your home.
 To find a family camp site near you, visit the American Camp Association website.
-Last time we searched, we found 877 campgrounds offering programs for the whole family.

 Your kids will have a blast discovering where their food actually comes from at Emandal, a Farm on a River -- a charming working farm set on the Eel River in Willits, California.
 All produce served to campers is grown locally, and guests are invited to pitch in with the farm work by milking cows, collecting eggs or harvesting vegetables.
 When you're done tending to the farm's goats and wild turkeys, grab an inner tube and relax on the river, take an afternoon nap in a hammock or count stars once night has fallen.
 Guests stay in private cabins with bathrooms and running water.